dariairad/pands-problem-sheet/README.md

 ## Overview

-This repository is a submission to *Problem Sheet* assignment associated with the *Programming ans Scripting* module.
+This repository is a submission to *Problem Sheet* assignment associated with the *Programming and Scripting* module.

 The repository itself contains 7 .py files that present solutions to 7 weekly tasks set throughout the course.